 So I ran a workshop where I taught 18 people the skills of Victorian muscle-readers and then, over dinner, we planned how they would to use their new skills as part of a public show that evening.
 They decided to demonstrate their ability to replicate unseen drawing and to find hidden objects.
 This became the middle third of the show with me opening and closing with other related routines.

 This combination of a training workshop and a show, that I call The Trick, needed a few tweaks (I think the Trainee Mindreaders would have liked a little more time to plan their performance) but it was an incredibly exciting and genuinely liberating experience where “we”, rather than “I”, created the magic.
-I now want to take The Trick to as many venues as I can.
+I now want to take The Trick to as many venues as I can as part of the One Thousand Mindreaders project.

 LONG HISTORICAL POSTSCRIPT: